Effective Home Remedies For Matted Dog Hair

 Use Cornstarch

 If your dog’s fur gets matted, try applying cornstarch and massaging it.
 Cornstarch is a good option!
-Because of its ability to absorb oils, cornstarch can be used as a useful at-home remedy for greasy matting.
-Since it is alkaline, it reduces the skin’s acidity and eliminates bad odors.
+Because of its ability to absorb oils, cornstarch can be used as a proper at-home remedy for greasy matting.
+Since it is alkaline, it reduces the skin’s acidity and eliminates foul odors.

 Brush the dog’s coat to remove any tangles, then gently wash it with an organic shampoo while brushing the coat.
 Use a dog conditioner and rinse to maintain the coat’s luster and softness.